-The Prestige Sleeper cabin is 50% larger than the cabin for two in Sleeper Plus class.
-It features an extra-large window and has its own private washroom with shower.
+- The Prestige Sleeper cabin is 50 per cent larger than the cabin for two in Sleeper Plus class, with an extra-large window.

-A modular leather L-shaped couch transforms at night into a Murphy bed for two facing the window.
-The electric radiant heated cabin floors and walls maintain a comfortable, constant temperature.
+- A modular leather L-shaped couch transforms into a Murphy bed for two facing the window.

 Canada was built along the historic Canadian Rail system, so it makes sense that many major Canadian cities are easily accessible by train.
 With train stations often centrally located within these cosmopolitan cities or remote towns, it is easy to explore the best of Canada by train.

 Vancouver is a delightfully liveable city throughout the year, but it really shines in the summertime.
 You'll have the best of both worlds — the culture, dining and shopping of a world class metropolis and mountains and hiking trails right on the doorstep.
 The climate of Vancouver is also ideal in the summer — not too cold, but also not scorching hot.
 It's just the right temperature to treat yourself to some ice cream as you wander around the city.

 This small mountain town at the centre of Jasper National Park offers visitors a laid-back mountain experience – with lots of options for adventure, discovery or relaxation.
 While we recommend visiting any time of year, it’s truly magical in winter, which is why it is part of our Rockies Rail Winter Wonderland sleeper train vacation.